-Place the fresh manifolds in your furnace to determine how they align with the furnace, gas delivery system and current collection system.
+1. Place the fresh manifolds in your furnace to determine how they align with the furnace, gas delivery system and current collection system.
 Cut and/or bend the inlet and outlet tubes as necessary to provide the best alignment.
 Apply fittings to the anode and cathode inlet tubes, anode exhaust tube and cathode exhaust tube (optional if using air).
 This test fixture performs best in a counter flow configuration - the anode and cathode gas enter the manifold on opposite sides, crossing each other as they traverse the cell.
 To achieve this, the tubing should be set up so that the cathode inlet is on the same side as the anode exhaust and vice versa (Figure 1).

 2. Measure the distance from your manifold tubes to your current collection system (Figure 2).
-Cut the included copper braided leads into 4 pieces, each a slightly longer length than the measured distance.
+Cut the included copper braided leads into 2 pieces, each a slightly longer length than the measured distance.

 3. In order to ensure good electrical contact apply a layer of the included silver ink to the manifold tube where the lead will make contact (Figure 3).
 Wrap the lead around the tube (Figure 4) and apply a clamp to hold the lead to the tube (we recommend hose clamps) - Figure 5.
-This should be repeated on all four manifold tubes.
+This should be repeated on one tube of the other manifold, so that each manifold has one current lead attached.